The 11th January is National Milk Day and it has got us thinking about Free school milk.

 What does the science have to say?

 The review also found no significant difference in the type of milk on obesity risk.
-Whole fat milk naturally has more fat-soluble vitamins than skimmed milk and will not contribute to the child’s risk of developing obesity later in life.
+Whole fat milk naturally has more fat-soluble vitamins than skimmed milk.
+But will not contribute to the child’s risk of developing obesity later in life.

 Milk at home

-Milk is an easy, affordable way for children to get so many nutrients they need for growth and development.
+Giving children milk is an easy, affordable way for them to get many nutrients they need for growth and development.

 If children just don’t like drinking it, here are some other ways to get milk in their diet: